cytoscape/cytoscape.js-blog/_drafts/2016-05-24-getting-started.md

 Adding a graph to this page can be broken down into two parts.

 1. Provide an area to draw the graph
-2. Create a graph instance by providing it with two nodes and an edge.
+2. Create a graph instance

 ### An area to draw the graph
 First, there must be an area to draw the graph.